gaubrey1/celo-ico/README.md

-# BUILDING AN INITIAL COIN OFFERING(ICO) ON THE CELO BLOCKCHAIN USING REACT.JS
+# Building an Initial Coin Offering(ICO) on the Celo Blockchain using React

-- Reading time: 27 minutes
+- **Reading time: 27 minutes**
 - Link: [Celo Initial Coin Offering Tutorial](https://celo-ico.vercel.app/)

 ## Introduction
 Welcome to this step-by-step tutorial on creating an Initial Coin Offering (ICO) for a minted NFT on the Celo blockchain using React.
-In this tutorial, we will guide you through the process of creating two tokens; an ERC-721 token and an ERC-20 token on the Celo blockchain, building a smart contract to manage the ICO and NFT, and creating a web interface using React to interact with the smart contract and launch your ICO as well as the NFT.
+In this tutorial, we will guide you through the process of creating two tokens; an ERC-721 token and an ERC-20 token on the Celo blockchain, building a smart contract to manage the ICO and NFT and creating a web interface using React to interact with the smart contract and launch your ICO as well as the NFT.

 Our project involves creating a unique NFT (non-fungible token) that represents a one-of-a-kind piece of digital artwork.
 The NFT will be minted on a blockchain, making it verifiable, transparent, and immutable.
 This means that the ownership and authenticity of the artwork can be easily verified, and the value of the NFT can increase over time based on demand.

-By minting the NFT, you will be rewarded with and ICO before it becomes publicly available.
+By minting the NFT, you will be rewarded with an **ICO** before it becomes publicly available.
 This means you will have exclusive ownership of a unique piece of digital art and the potential for a significant return on your investment.

 Before we get started, it's important to have a basic understanding of what an initial coin offering is, smart contracts, and the Celo blockchain.